-At the end of year one each group of students must generate a one-two page summary report.
-This is submitted by email to eastbio@eastscotdtp.ac.uk.
+Individual feedback and four group reports are submitted by email to enquiries@eastscotbiodtp.ac.uk.
 EASTBIO is looking forward to hearing your feedback on how your thematic meetings have gone (forms shown in Appendix 2 will be emailed directly to students).